vippsas/vipps-ecom-api/README.md

 ## How it works

-* [Vipps eCommerce API: How It Works](./how-it-works/vipps-ecom-api-howitworks.md):  Let your customers pay with Vipps online or in your app.
+* [How Vipps eCommerce works online](./how-it-works/vipps-ecom-api-howitworks.md):  Let your customers pay with Vipps online or in your app.
 All your customer needs to provide is their mobile number, then they pay in Vipps with one click.
 * [Vipps In Store](./how-it-works/vipps-in-store-howitworks.md): How the Vipps eCom API can be integrated in your Point Of Sale (POS) system.

 ## Next steps